-While still in this area, make it a point to visit the famous bookstore – Shakespeares & Co which is located right next to Notre Dame Cathedral.
+While still in this area, make it a point to visit one of the famous English bookstores in Paris — Shakespeares & Co which is located right next to Notre Dame Cathedral.

 Step inside and get lost checking out various historical books or just admiring its decor but if books are not your gem, then head up to the second floor to get stunning views of the Notre Dame Cathedral from the store’s window.

 Step 10: Be amazed by the stained glass wall at Sainte-Chapelle

 Paris might have many beautiful churches but Sainte-Chapelle gotta be the most impressive in my opinion.